francescogabbrielli/angular2-xmlrpc/README.md

 })
 ```
 - _Note_: this method returns an instance of [HttpHeaders](https://angular.io/api/common/http/HttpHeaders) that will be used in the Angular HTTP request

+## Build & Test (Developers)

+To build the project create an angular workspace (or use an existing one).
+For example:

+    ng new ng-workspace --create-application false

+Create the library project:

+    ng generate library angular2-xmlrpc

+fetch this repo from inside the project folder and buid it as library module from angular:

+    ng build angular2-xmlrpc
+    ng test angular2-xmlrpc